I never thought I would say these words..

 Here's how I look at this one..
 If I continue to work (despite the loss of my business partner) up until the very last day that I can possibly stand before I birth my first child, my husband and I will go from two incomes down to one in the blink of an eye while simultaneously adjusting to parenthood with a newborn at home.
 That sounds stressful.
 It makes more sense to us to adjust to a single income before we start a family.
 We will navigate that, work out the kinks and then we will add the cost of a child into the equation.
-Avoiding any issues during what is already seemingly a huge transition seems to be the best road to take.
+Avoiding any issues during what is already seemingly a huge transition seems to be the best road to take for us.

 I have a lot of hobbies I would like to develop and hopefully turn into some sort of profitable venture while I one day raise my children.
 Working full time, meal prepping, keeping my house clean, working out, running and folding the laundry - all on top of these hobbies often leaves me with one choice.
 Hobbies or rest.
 If I want to explore these passions of mine I choose to get zero rest and at the end of the week I feel mentally and physically drained.
-Taking a hiatus from or simply ending my career is giving me the opportunity to explore these other things I have passion for more thoroughly.
+Taking a hiatus from or simply ending my career is giving me the opportunity to explore these other things I have passion for.
 If I ever plan to turn any sort of profit from them, I won't be able to do that while working a full time job as well.

 I Want to Be Prepared